iomesh/docs/docs/deploy-iomesh-cluster/prerequisites.md

 **CPU**

-The CPU architecture should be Intel x86_64, Hygon x86_64, or Kunpeng AArch64, and each worker node should have at least 8 cores.
+- The CPU architecture should be Intel x86_64, Hygon x86_64, or Kunpeng AArch64.
+- At least 8 cores for each worker node.

 **Memory**